yourskc/moil_coffee/README.md

 Purpose : This repository is based on the Coffee exmaple project in Qt5.12.10.

-We modify the code and some libraries, functions and parameters to make it run in Qt5.6.3
+We modify the source code and some libraries, functions and parameters to make it run in Qt5.6.3.

 ## 1. Prerequisites